W. Kerr Scott

-William Kerr Scott (April 17, 1896April 16, 1958) was an American Democratic Party politician from North Carolina.
-He was the 62nd governor of North Carolina from 1949 until 1953 and a United States Senator from 1954 until 1958.
+William Kerr Scott (April 17, 1896 – April 16, 1958) was an American politician from North Carolina.
+A member of the Democratic Party, he was the 62nd governor of North Carolina from 1949 until 1953, and a United States senator from 1954 until 1958.

 A native of Alamance County, North Carolina, and a farmer by training, Scott was a lifelong advocate for agricultural issues and became known in his home state as "the Squire of Haw River."
-He was elected as the state's Commissioner of Agriculture, but resigned that post to run for governor in 1948.
+He was elected as the state's commissioner of agriculture, but resigned that post to run for governor in 1948.
 His followers, popularly known as "Branchhead Boys," fervently supported Scott in all his campaigns and remained a force in North Carolina politics for more than a decade following his death.

 Early life

 Scott was born in 1896, the son of Robert W. Scott and Lizzie Scott.
-He graduated from Hawkins High School in 1913 and subsequently enrolled in the North Carolina College of Agriculture and Mechanic Arts, graduating in 1917 with a Bachelor of Science in agriculture.
+He graduated from Hawfields High School in 1913 and subsequently enrolled in the North Carolina College of Agriculture and Mechanic Arts (now NC State University), graduating in 1917 with a Bachelor of Science in agriculture.
 He performed well as a student there, while also running track and volunteering for the Young Men's Christian Association.
-After graduating he held briefly worked as an emergency food production agent for the United States Department of Agriculture.
+After graduating he briefly worked as an emergency food production agent for the United States Department of Agriculture.
 After the United States entered World War I, he enlisted as a private in the United States Army.
 For four months he trained with field artillery at Camp Taylor in Kentucky.
 Shortly before he was due to enroll in officer training school, the war ended and he was discharged from service.

 Kerr was the only child in his family who had political ambitions.
 His father advised him that he should acquire land and develop his agricultural enterprise to ensure that when he sought public office he could campaign without fear of losing his job due to political reprisal.
 Thus, after he was discharged from the army he borrowed $4,000 from his father and bought 224 acres of land.
 He cleared it and raised sheep and cattle.